JMFrancia/via-component-bundler/baseFiles/README.md

 //Insert input option descriptions (if any)

+### Outputs

+//Insert list of output descriptions (if any)

 ### Properties

-//Insert property descriptions (if any)
+//Insert publically accessible property descriptions (if any)

 ### Methods

-//Insert method descriptions (if any)
+//Insert publically accessible method descriptions (if any)